onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Consumption beyond a certain level simply is immoral

 the left-right political tug of war is literally the complete opposite of alignment (which is to point in the same direction) - its orthogonal - make a gesture - duverger's law
+Me and the horse choking each other - left and right antagony how do we craft propositions that don't alienate half the people?

 Its all about public goods